-In Table 3, the results for the models without interaction effects (Models 1 and 3) show that COLLECTIVE BODY and POWER ASYMMETRY both have statistically significant effects on FLEXIBILITY.
+In Table 4, the results for the models without interaction effects (models 1 and 3) show that COLLECTIVE BODY and POWER ASYMMETRY both have statistically significant effects on FLEXIBILITY.
 COLLECTIVE BODY has a strong positive effect.
 Conversely, POWER ASYMMETRY has a negative effect on FLEXIBILITY.
-Adding in the interaction effect COLLECTIVE BODYPOWER ASYMMETRY (Models 2 and 4) reverses the main effect coefficient of COLLECTIVE BODY, making it negative.
-The negative and statistically significant main effect of COLLECTIVE BODY in Models 2 and 4 shows that in symmetrical contexts (i.e. when power asymmetry is coded 0) the presence of a COLLECTIVE BODY is related to lower flexibility scores (scenario 3 in Figure 1).
+Adding in the interaction effect COLLECTIVE BODY × POWER ASYMMETRY (models 2 and 4) reverses the main effect coefficient of COLLECTIVE BODY, making it negative.
+The negative and statistically significant main effect of COLLECTIVE BODY in models 2 and 4 shows that in symmetrical contexts (i.e., when power asymmetry is coded 0), the presence of a COLLECTIVE BODY is related to lower flexibility scores (scenario 3 in Table 1).
 This indicates that, as expected, the positive relationship between the creation of collective bodies (independent variable) and flexibility clauses (dependent variable) is conditional on the level of power asymmetry (moderating variable).
-Hence, we observe such a relationship only under scenario 4 of Figure 1.
+Hence we observe such a relationship only under scenario 4 of Table 1.

-We refer to Figure 3 to interpret the statistical significance of the average marginal effects at different levels of power asymmetry.
-Figure 3 and Table 4 are based on the results of Model 4.
-See Figure A1 in Appendix A for the marginal effects plot corresponding to Model 2.
+We refer to Figure 2 to interpret the statistical significance of the average marginal effects at different levels of power asymmetry.
+Figure 2 and Table 5 are based on the results of model 4.
+See Figure A1 in the online appendix for the marginal effects plot corresponding to model 2.